LoopZ/V8Power/README.txt

     /N          Do not write a CRLF when done.
     /C code     Write an ASCII character code.
     /R times    Repeat the next write times number of times.
-(1-65535) /L n		Return only line n from standard input.
+(1-65535) /L line		Return only this line from standard input.
 (0-65535)

    tba         (Still under development, more to be announced)